Skip to content

 What is the cheapest city in Costa Rica?

-San-Jose-Costa-Rica typically offers the lowest cost of living in Costa Rica, especially on rent and groceries.
+San Jose typically offers the lowest cost of living in Costa Rica, especially on rent and groceries.
 Salaries are usually lower too — compare both before relocating.

 Which city in Costa Rica has the best quality of life for expats?